tarunsinghal92/ElectronAngular/Readme.md

 # ElectronAngular

 This sample application demonstrate how to create a desktop application using Angular JS and Github Electron.
+This sample uses NeDB.
+Make sure you create a sub-directory 'db' under ElectronAngular folder.